 - Enjoy Alaguali cultural activities, including basketry

 - Try farm activities like wool-carding and candle-dipping

 - Join hands-on demonstrations in archery, astronomy and nature photography

 - Compete in gunnysack races.
 Find your way through a straw maze.
 Pet barnyard animals

-- Enjoy food and desserts from local vendors or bring a picnic
+- Sample food and desserts from local vendors or bring a picnic

-Free Admission for Members: Regional Parks members get free, one-time admission for two adults and two children and free parking when they present their parking tag at the entrance.
+Free Admission for Members!
+Regional Parks members get free, one-time admission for two adults and two children and free parking when they present their parking pass at the entrance.

 School Field Trips to the Fall Festival

-More than 7,000 school children are scheduled to visit the Fall Festival on weekday field trips Oct.
-12-13 and Oct.
-18-20.
-Students will make farm- and environmental-themed crafts, learn about local wildlife through live displays in a historic barn, take hayrides to a pumpkin field and play old-fashioned games.
+Schools are invited to visit the Tolay Fall Festival on field trips during the festival's two-week run in mid-October.
+Students make traditional crafts, play old-fashioned games, learn about wildlife through live displays in a historic barn, and take hayrides with a ranger to a pumpkin patch.
 This special field trip introduces students to the role of agriculture and farming in healthy communities.